google-site-verification=TrBIy1aitp5MJozlpTVnqor2pnXR-8-VC7FT_Vf5onY

 2. Accuracy: Look for a thermometer gun with a high level of accuracy, usually expressed as ± degrees Fahrenheit or Celsius.

-3. Emissivity setting: Some infrared thermometers allow you to adjust the emissivity setting, which is important for obtaining accurate readings from different materials.
+3. Emissivity setting: Some infrared thermometers allow you to adjust the emissivity setting, essential for obtaining accurate readings from different materials.

-4. Response time: Faster response times allow for quicker measurements, which can be useful in certain applications.
+4. Response time: Faster response times allow for quicker measurements, which can be helpful in specific applications.

 5. Display: Consider the size and clarity of the display, as well as any additional features such as backlighting or color-coded temperature ranges for easy reading.